 An external party with which AMC and/or its subsidiaries have, or plan to establish, a business relationship.
 A Business Partner is an organization, company, or other entity with which AMC and/or its subsidiaries have a direct business relationship.
 This relationship may include a contractual agreement to produce, buy, or sell a product.
-They include customers, intermediaries, or local and international traders, and joint venture partners.
+They include customers, intermediaries or local and international traders, joint venture partners, as well as entities acquired to expand the company's reach or gain market share for the benefit of shareholders (acquisitions).
 They do not include end consumers.